chefzaid/devops-demo/README.md

   * A text input and a submit button

 * Three microservices (Java 11 + Spring Boot)
-  *	A: receives the input from the frontend => Checks if it validates a defined regex (e.g. 3 letters followed by 4 numbers)
+  *	A: receives the input from the frontend => Checks if it validates a defined regex (e.g. an email).
-  *	B: saves data to the database
+  *	B: determines the country of the email based on its domain (e.g. .fr is France, .ma is Morocco and so on)
-  *	C: displays data from the database
+  *	C: saves data to the database and exposes the data from the database to the frontend

 * The database will be PostgreSQL